Injured wild animals are often sent to the zoo for treatment. Last

 Crocodiles are seen as menacing creatures.
 The news broke a few weeks ago that a man who went into a marsh in Ragama had been attacked by a crocodile.
 The man was killed and people in the area who use the marsh for many purposes were scared by the lurking threat.
-So they decided to catch the 30-1crocodile and a team baited the crocodile using a strong iron hook hidden in a chicken on one end with a strong rope that had been tied firmly to restrain any victim that swallowed the bait.
+So they decided to catch the crocodile and a team baited the crocodile using a strong iron hook hidden in a chicken on one end with a strong rope that had been tied firmly to restrain any victim that swallowed the bait.

 Luckily for the hunters the hungry croc fell for the trap.
 But even the hunters were surprised to find that the croc was indeed a giant.
 The hook, entangled deep in its mouth and neck, prevented escape.
 Its struggles were to no avail.
 Finally the team managed to drag it to the banks of the marshy land.
 Whilst the crocodile tried to escape, its legs and the deadly jaws were tied tight.